Lissy93/dashy/docs/privacy.md

 #### Favicon Fetching

 If an item's icon is set to `favicon`, then it will be auto-fetched from the corresponding URL.
 Since not all websites have their icon located at `/favicon.ico`, and if they do, it's often very low resolution (like `16 x 16 px`).
 Therefore, the default behavior is for Dashy to check if the URL is public, and if so will use an API to fetch the favicon.
-For self-hosted services, the favion will be fetched from the default path, and no external requests will be made.
+For self-hosted services, the favicon will be fetched from the default path, and no external requests will be made.

 The default favicon API is [allesedv.com](https://favicon.allesedv.com/), but this can be changed by setting `appConfig.faviconApi` to an alternate source (`iconhorse`, `clearbit`, `faviconkit`, `besticon`, `duckduckgo`, `google` and `allesedv` are supported).
 If you do not want to use any API, then you can set this property to `local`, and the favicon will be fetched from the default path.
 For hosted services, this will still incur an external request.